Superrehtard/old_diaspora_wiki/Using-apache.md

     ProxyPassReverse / http://127.0.0.1:3000/
     </VirtualHost>

+For a more advanced config have a look at https://gist.github.com/719014

 ##Passenger
 A common way to run Rails apps on Apache is the Passenger apache module.
 See [[http://www.modrails.com/documentation/Users%20guide.html]]